 - Animal husbandry and veterinary science

 - Public administration

 As you saw, there are a lot of science and engineering subjects you can choose.

 If you are a recent graduate or are still doing your graduation and have started your IAS preparation, it is recommended that you take that subject as your IAS optional.
 This way you can save time and also take advantage of the fact that the knowledge is still fresh in your mind.

 If there is a gap between your graduation and IAS preparation, there are three scenarios:

-- ii) You are out of touch with your graduation subject but still have a tuning for scientific and technical topics: In this case, it is recommended that you take up a subject that has a scientific base to it, such as the following:
+ii) You are out of touch with your graduation subject but still have to tune for scientific and technical topics: In this case, it is recommended that you take up a subject that has a scientific base to it, such as the following: